William James West: Biography

-There is little that is known about William James West, and the data about him, especially in the early years, are contradictory.
-Depending on the source his birth is dated in 1793 or 1794 in England, although the exact location is unknown.
-It is believed that he received medical training at Guy's Hospital in London, and it is known that he was admitted to the Royal College of Surgeons in February 1815.
+William James West was son of Reverend William West and his wife Elizabeth Lomax and was baptised in Wadenhoe in 1793, July 9.
+As an orphan he grew up and was apprenticed at his uncle, James Wright Lomax, surgeon-apothecary in London.
+After his apprenticeship he worked for a while at High Wycombe and St. Albans.
+It is believed that he also received medical training at Guy's Hospital in London, and it is known that he was admitted to the Royal College of Surgeons in February 1815.
+At around 1823 he settled in Tonbridge, Kent, as a practitioner and was also politically and socially engaged.

 West married Mary Halsey Dashwood in June 1828 in the St Giles' Church, district of Camberwell, London.
-Although neither William nor Mary were originally from Kent, they lived in Tonbridge, a small town in that county.
+She was born at Southborough, Kent, as doughter of Robert Dashwood and Hannah Halsey on 12 February 1809 and baptized on 5 May at St Marylebone Parish Church.
 A year after his marriage his first daughter, Julia, was born.
-In 1834 or 1835 a son, William, was born.
+In 1836 a son, William Robert, was born.
 His third child, James Edwin, who was the object of the description of the syndrome that bears his name, was born on 13 February 1840.